paritytech/parity-processbot/README.md

 ## Requirements <a name="setup-requirements"></a>

-- Rust
+- Rust for running the application
   - [rustup](https://rustup.rs/) is the recommended way of setting up a Rust toolchain
-- libssl
+- libssl for the HTTPS requests library
-- libclang
+- libclang for building the database (RocksDB)
-- git
+- git for cloning companions and updating them

 ## Environment variables <a name="setup-environment-variables"></a>